ThomasKaiser/sbc-bench/README.md

     Swap:          495M          0B        495M
     Swap:          495M         34M        460M

 So we know swapping has happened which negatively affected performance to some degree based on how swap is implemented.
-If swapping to SD card is configured performance will be severely impacted but in this case since it's a recent Armbian image the effects are negligible sind Armbian implements zram based swap in the meantime (that's why kind of swap is also recorded in detailed result list).
+If swapping to SD card is configured performance will be severely impacted but in this case since it's a recent Armbian image the effects are negligible since Armbian implements zram based swap in the meantime (that's why kind of swap is also recorded in detailed result list).

 While executing the multi-core 7-zip benchmark monitoring looked like this: